taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 ### Page 3

-We see Nicola stand and stretch on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from the edge.
+Nicola stands and stretches on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from her feet to the edge.

 Nicola: *"They weren't wrong.
 It's a big risk to take, and there's no 'undo' button.
 What's their pace?"*